-Our Credo, written nearly 75 years ago, and our aspiration to change the trajectory of health for humanity are at the heart of our commitment to environmental stewardship.
+Our Credo, written in 1943, and our aspiration to change the trajectory of health for humanity, are at the heart of our commitment to environmental stewardship.
 We have been setting public environmental performance goals, including goals to reduce our carbon footprint, for nearly 30 years.
 We remain committed to improving the environmental health of the places where we live, work and sell our products.

 Our commitment to making a difference extends beyond our own operations.
 We are taking action to make the planet healthier—finding partners, change advocates and fellow visionaries to help us unlock change at the rate and scale needed to make better health a reality for more people, in more places.

 Johnson & Johnson establishes its formal energy management program.

 Johnson & Johnson establishes its first enterprise-wide public commitment to reducing CO2 emissions.